 Top 5 News Stories of the Month

 What’s been making headlines this month in the world of property?
-Here’s the REIQ’s top five news stories for September, decided by you – our readers.
+Here’s the REIQ’s top five news stories for November, decided by you – our readers.